nicklalone/nicklalone.github.io/_pages/about.md

 	* As a sociologist, I worry all the time about the very fabric of society becoming digitized and that we will manifest it as poorly designed, poorly optimized apps or artificial intelligence.
 This piece focuses on that very topic and discusses ways that (to be very succinct), society itself has become a user.

 3. Dourish, Paul.
 Where the action is.
 Cambridge: MIT press, 2001.
 	* While this book focuses on launching ubiquitous computing, I tend to use it as a way to describe a fundamental problem in computing.
 That problem is relatively simple, we have never changed how computers work.
 We stare at rectangles, click on things arranged in a rectangle, and that's about it.
 Even in Virtual Reality where we could look at *anything* any way we wanted, we still stick with rectangles.
+So there are aspects of design that tend to be unchangable.
+As a result, we tend to look toward the space of interaction and its underlying logic.
+I tend to think of this text as a justification of the idea that would come to dominate software design: 1-off apps.

 4. Harrison, Steve, Phoebe Sengers, and Deborah Tatar.
 "Making epistemological trouble: Third-paradigm HCI as successor science."
 Interacting with computers 23.5 (2011): 385-392.
 	* In sociology, my background is in gender studies and so I tend to see technology use as masculine, militaristic, and forcibly conformist.
 This piece does a fantastic job of making good trouble.
 To me, the spreading of work focusing on standpoint epistemology is fine, but I tend to use this piece in an effort to unbury the ontologies that form the basis of those epistemologies.
 This is why I often will focus on history as we can evaluate previous standpoints and their connections to new ones.